English-speaking world

 Scone Palace, East Front: Historic Home of the Earls of Mansfield

 Three km north of Perth, the Gothic Scone Palace stands on the site of an abbey destroyed by John Knox’s followers in 1559.
+It is one of Scotland's grandest stately homes.
 Between the 9th and 13th centuries, Scone guarded the sacred Stone of Destiny, now in Edinburgh Castle, on which the Scottish kings were crowned.
-It has magnificent collection of porcelain, furniture, ivories, 18th-century clocks and 16th-century needlework, as well as playground and fine gardens to explore.
+It has magnificent collections of porcelain, furniture, ivories, 18th-century clocks and 16th-century needlework, as well as a playground and fine gardens to explore.

 Received from Roman